NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 struct Preferences1
 {
     //!
-Optional - Features to enable, if not specified all features are enabled by default (assuming appropriate plugins are found) const Feature* featuresToEnable = {};
+Required - Features to enable (assuming appropriate plugins are found); if not specified, all features are DISABLED by default const Feature* featuresToEnable = {};
     //!
-Optional - Number of features to enable unsigned int numFeaturesToEnable = Feature::eFeatureCount;
+Required - Number of features to enable unsigned int numFeaturesToEnable = Feature::eFeatureCount;
     //!
 Reserved for future expansion, must be set to null void* ext = {};